Scalable Multi Agent Diffusion Policies for Coverage Control: Diffusion Models for Decentralized Multi Robot Policies

 where $\Tilde{\mu}(\bfU_k, \bfU_0)$ is the forward posterior mean.
 We measure the similarity of distributions $q$ and $p$ with the Kullback-Leibler (KL) divergence.
-Because $q$ and $p$ are both Gaussians with the same covariance, the KL divergence reduces to a difference of means,
+Because $q$ and $p$ are both Gaussians with fixed isotropic covariances, the KL divergence is proportional to the squared difference of means under optimization,

-Expressing the means in terms of the noise $\eps$ that produced $\bfU_k$ enables us to simplify to the standard DDPM loss \cite{song_denoising_2020},
+Expressing the means in terms of the noise $\eps$ that produced $\bfU_k$ enables us to simplify to the standard DDPM loss \cite{ho_ddpm_2020_nips},

 In this paper, we train a GDM parameterized by spatial transformers (\scref{sec:architecture}) to solve \eqref{eq:ddpm-loss} for a coverage control problem (\scref{sec:coverage}).